MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/composite-model-guidance.md

 However, challenges related to large data volumes, or reporting on near real-time data, can't always be solved by import models.
 In either of these cases, you can consider a DirectQuery model, providing your data is stored in a single data source that's [supported by DirectQuery mode](/power-bi/connect-data/power-bi-data-sources).
 For more information, see [DirectQuery models in Power BI Desktop](/power-bi/connect-data/desktop-directquery-about).

 > [!TIP]
-> If you're objective is only to extend an existing tabular model with more data, whenever possible, add that data to the existing data source.
+> If your objective is only to extend an existing tabular model with more data, whenever possible, add that data to the existing data source.

 ## Table storage mode